EDIT: I wrote this post months ago but was stuck in draft for

 Ginko Ventures, FIH, and more recently DMJ Asia Investment Opportunity, which gave HMD a market valuation of USD1 billion and achieved unicorn status in the process.

-So a quick recap of HMD's present and future strategies:
+So a quick recap of HMD's history:

 • HMD is founded and they get the rights to sell Nokia branded phones and tablets for 10 years.